Tired of jumping through planning hoops? You might be surprised at what you can achieve without full consent

 This sleek extension features herringbone pine floors.
 Image: Vine Architecture

-Under recent amendments to planning legislation that come into force at the end of August, homeowners are now allowed to add two-storey extensions to their properties without having to submit a planning application.
+Under recent amendments last year to planning legislation, homeowners are now allowed to add two-storey extensions to their properties without having to submit a planning application.

 Extensions must not extend more than three metres beyond the wall of the original home and be no closer than seven metres to the rear boundary of your property.